PowerLoom/docs/docs/build-with-powerloom/devnet/getting-started.md

 Follow these steps:

 1. Visit https://devnet-mint.powerloom.dev to begin the minting process.
-2. Once the NFT slot is minted, navigate to the [dashboard](https://devnet-mint.powerloom.dev/dashboard).
+2. Once the NFT slot is minted, search for the transaction hash of your NFT mint on the [Sepolia block explorer](https://sepolia.etherscan.io/).
-3. In the dashboard, assign the burner wallet to your node slot.
+    - For Metamask: The transaction will be under the `Activity` section.
+    - For other wallets: Search for your wallet address in the Sepolia block explorer and the mint will be the latest transaction.
+3. Locate the minted Token ID under the `ERC-1155 Tokens Transferred` section for later use in the node setup.

 After completing these steps, you'll be ready to start using Devnet.
 The next step is to configure and run our snapshotter node.